exu/go-workshops/README.md

-There is no README.md for ([code for: Basics Anonymous Structs](https://github.com/exu/go-workshops/tree/master/065-basics-anonymous-structs)) use %!s(MISSING) link to follow code examples
+There is no README.md for Basics Anonymous Structs use ([code for: Basics Anonymous Structs](https://github.com/exu/go-workshops/tree/master/065-basics-anonymous-structs)) link to follow code examples